Woolston, New Zealand

 Woolston is an industrial and residential suburb of Christchurch in the South Island of New Zealand.
 It is situated 3 km southeast of the city centre, close to major arterial routes including State Highways 74 and 76 to Banks Peninsula.
 The Heathcote River flows through the suburb.

 Woolston became a district in 1882, and remained a self-governing borough until November 1921, when it was amalgamated with Christchurch.
 Over the 20th century the area grew to become the centre of the New Zealand rubber industry.
 Woolston's population predominantly consists of European New Zealanders.

 History

-In pre-European times the Woolston was not clearly identified.
+In pre-European times, Woolston was not formally identified.
 The mudflats at Ferrymead at the eastern end of modern Woolston was considered an important food gathering place by the local Ngāi Tahu iwi.
 The Māori name for the mudflats was "Ohika paruparu".
 Māori women gathered shellfish there.
 This is the only name known to have been used to describe the area prior to European settlement.

 Early European records name the western area of Woolston as Roimata, meaning teardrop in Māori.
 To this day some land titles in this area reference Roimata as their location.
 More recently the name has been revived by the Roimata Community Incorporated Society (Roimata Community Inc.) and Christ Church Roimata (an independent Anglican church), which are geographically and community-based organisations actively working in Roimata.
 Its boundaries are defined as Ensors Road, Brougham Street, Ferry Road and Richardson Terrace.